REMP Lab Director

 Stepfamily Dynamics: Childrearing practices, coparenting relationships

-Masie Abbiati (she/her) is currently a senior majoring in Psychology.
-Masie joined the REMP lab in Fall 2025.
+Masie Abbiati (she/her) is a senior majoring in Psychology at the University of San Diego and joined the REMP Lab in Fall 2025.

-While in the lab, Masie is conducting a literature review titled “True Crime and Racial Perceptions: How True Crime Media in the U.S. Constructs Racialized Narratives of Black Men and Crime.”
-Her work examines how media portrayals shape public perceptions and reinforce racial bias.
+Her current literature review, “True Crime and Racial Perceptions: How U.S. True Crime Media Constructs Racialized Narratives of Black Men and Crime,” examines how media portrayals often shape public perceptions and perpetuate racial bias.

-Masie is interested in forensic psychology and will be interning as a criminal investigator with the Office of the Public Defender in Spring 2026.
-She values the opportunity to independently design and pursue a research project that aligns with her academic interests and career goals.
+Masie is pursuing an interest in forensic psychology and will intern as a criminal investigator with the Office of the Public Defender in Spring 2026.
+She values the opportunity to design and carry out independent research that aligns with her academic interests and long-term career goals.

-Marisa Kamin (she/her) is a senior majoring in Psychology and Sociology and minoring in Philosophy at the University of San Diego.
-Marisa joined the REMP lab in Fall 2024.
+Marisa Kamin (she/her) is a senior majoring in Psychology and Sociology with a minor in Philosophy at the University of San Diego.
+She joined the REMP Lab in Fall 2024.

-While in the lab, Marisa’s project includes a literature review for her independent study.
-This project aims to explore the relationship between parental racial identity and child self-esteem in Asian American undergraduates.
-In doing so, Marisa seeks to understand how family racial socialization and identity dynamics shape individual self-esteem and perception within the Asian American community.
+Her independent study literature review examines the relationship between parental racial identity and self-esteem among Asian American undergraduates.
+Specifically, she explores how family racial socialization and identity dynamics shape self-perception and psychological well-being within Asian American communities.

-Marisa hopes to pursue a graduate degree in Marriage and Family Therapy to provide underprivileged and marginalized families with access to inclusive mental health care that supports the emotional well-being of both parents and children.
+Marisa plans to pursue graduate training in Marriage and Family Therapy to support marginalized families through inclusive mental health care.

 Irianna Morales (she/they) is a senior double-majoring in Psychology and Ethnic Studies at the University of San Diego.
 Irianna joined the REMP lab in Fall 2024.

-Irianna plans to pursue a graduate degree in clinical psychology, with the goal to make mental health services more accessible for marginalized and underprivileged communities.
+Irianna plans to pursue a graduate degree in clinical psychology to advance research on Filipino American families and expand access to mental health care in marginalized communities.

-Yen Shiferaw (he/him) is a junior majoring in Psychology and minoring in Business Administration at the University of San Diego.
-Yen joined the REMP Lab in Summer 2025.
+Yen Shiferaw (he/him) is a junior majoring in Psychology with a minor in Business Administration at the University of San Diego.
+He joined the REMP Lab in Summer 2025.

-Yen plans to pursue a graduate degree in clinical psychology and is passionate about bridging research, education, and mental health advocacy to support the well-being of historically marginalized communities.
+Yen plans to pursue a graduate degree in clinical psychology and is committed to integrating research, education, and mental health advocacy to advance the well-being of historically marginalized communities.